 Tom's Hardware US.
 Ubuntu, like any Linux distribution, is just that: a distribution.

 Linux distributors do not develop everything that goes into a distribution; they must rely on a myriad of open-source software projects to compose the bulk of their end-product.
+Let's take a moment to see what really makes Ubuntu Ubuntu.
+One Kick-Ass Kernel.
 10 things to do after installing Ubuntu 11.04.
 So you’ve downloaded or upgraded to the latest release of Ubuntu – the nominal Natty Narwhal – but what now?

 If you’re keen to learn more about HTML and CSS, you may find this recent article on the future of HTML of great interest.
+So, you’re ready to take the plunge and begin to learn how to build your own web pages and sites?
 Doctypes.
 The doctype declaration, which should be the first item to appear in the source markup of any web page, is an instruction to the web browser (or other user agent) that identifies the version of the markup language in which the page is written.

 It refers to a known Document Type Definition, or DTD for short.
 The DTD sets out the rules and grammar for that flavor of markup, enabling the browser to render the content accordingly.
+The doctype contains a lot of information, none of which you will be likely to find yourself being tested on in a job interview, so don’t worry if it all seems too difficult to remember.
 CSS Floats 101.
 The float property is a valuable and powerful asset to any web designer/developer working with HTML and CSS.